Criezc/wegochakra/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Chakra UI](https://github.com/chakra-ui/chakra-ui/).

+Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

 ## Available Scripts